 You may be saying, "Well... duh!
 Of course my resolutions are about me!"
 But this idea needs to be explored further.

 Many resolutions to change fail because we make our resolutions about changing things in our own lives that we find unpleasant.
-We may ask God to help us, but really we are attempting in our own strength to change our circumstances so that our life will be more enjoyable.
+We may ask God to help us but really we are attempting in our own strength to change our circumstances so that our life will be more enjoyable.
+Or, we are asking God to accomplish our will for our lives instead of submitting ourselves to His will for us.
 We may succeed.
 We may fail.
 But ultimately, either way, we are aiming at the wrong goal.

-Instead, as Christians we should be aiming at the glory of God and seeking to cooperate with the purpose that He intends for us.
+As Christians we should be aiming at the glory of God.
+Seeking to cooperate with the purpose that He intends for us.
 God's grace is amazingly powerful.
 The power that raised Jesus from the dead is at work in all of God's people!

-When we forget God's purpose for His grace in our lives, then we are working against it.
+When we forget God's purpose for His grace in our lives, we are actually working against it.

 Does that sound strange to you?
 Listen to the Apostle Paul's prayer for the church at Ephesus: